Falcon (signature scheme)

-Falcon is a post-quantum signature scheme selected by the NIST at the fourth round of the post-quantum standardisation process.
+Falcon is a post-quantum signature scheme.
 It was designed by Thomas Prest, Pierre-Alain Fouque, Jeffrey Hoffstein, Paul Kirchner, Vadim Lyubashevsky, Thomas Pornin, Thomas Ricosset, Gregor Seiler, William Whyte, and Zhenfei Zhang.
-It relies on the hash-and-sign technique over the Gentry, Peikert, and Vaikuntanathan framework over NTRU lattices.
 The name Falcon is an acronym for Fast Fourier lattice-based compact signatures over NTRU.

-Properties

-The design rationale of Falcon takes advantage of multiple tools to ensure compactness and efficiency with provable security.
-To achieve this goal, the use of a NTRU lattice allows the size of the signatures and public-key to be relatively small, while fast Fourier sampling permits efficient signature computations.

-From a security point of view, the Gentry, Peikert, and Vaikuntanathan framework enjoys a security reduction in the Quantum Random Oracle Model.
+It was selected by the NIST at the fourth round of the post-quantum standardisation process.

+Details

+All computations are done modulo a monic polynomial called $\phi$ of the form $x^n + 1$ for some $n$ that is either 512 for Falcon-512 or 1024 for Falcon-1024.
+Polynomials are sometimes treated as $n \times n$ square matricies whose $i$th row is $x^i f \pmod \phi$.